ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 -\frac{1}{z} - \frac{1}{z^2} - \frac{1}{z^3} - \ldots & \| z \| > 1
 \end{cases} $$

-Amusingly, you can keep changing the point you expand around to 'go around' a pole, producing an analytic continuation ourtside the radius of the initial Taylor series.
+Amusingly, you can keep changing the point you expand around to 'go around' a pole, producing an analytic continuation outside the radius of the initial Taylor series.

 Complex Taylor series diverge for the same reasons that real ones do, but the choices of radius make a lot more sense in complex analysis than they do in real analysis: they are the distance to the closest singularity (for instance, $$\frac{1}{1 + x^2}$$ around $$x=0$$ has radius of convergence $$r=1$$ since there are poles at $$\pm i$$).